dubinsky/dubinsky/_posts/2024-07-04-DevPod-is-wonderful.md

 {:toc}
 ## Introduction

-Some time in 2021, I looked into developing software in the cloud instead of my local machine.
+Some time in 2021, I looked into developing software in the cloud instead of on my local machine.
 In the end, I stayed with my local machine, since cloud-based setup comparable in power to my desktop is too expensive, and affordable alternatives too slow - decision that I may reconsider if the prices go down and performance goes up ;)

-Even though I normally do not need access to my development environment from anywhere other than my desk, there is something appealing about the cloud-based development environment - if using is is _convenient_; and here is another (real?) reason I did not switch to cloud-based development in 2021: it is very involved to set it up - and to use...
+Even though I normally do not need access to my development environment from anywhere other than my desk, there is something appealing about the cloud-based development environment - if using is is _convenient_.

+The main reason I did not switch to cloud-based development in 2021: it is not convenient; it is very involved to set it up - and to use...

 I perused various recipes that floated around at the time (for instance: [How I’ve slashed the cost of my DEV environments by 90%](https://itnext.io/how-ive-slashed-the-cost-of-my-dev-environments-by-90-9c1082ad1baf)) and came up with my own approach.
 My notes are in the [Appendix: The Manual Way](#the-manual-way); witness the number of GUI actions to perform, commands to run and unanswered questions mentioned ;)